Exercise tolerance test – aka Exercise ECG testing

 - Confirm the diagnosis of angina

 - Give an indication of the severity of CAD – thus allowing you to asses risk.
-This can be done either in a patient with CAD, or in somebody with CAD who has had a previous MI.
+This can be done either in a patient with coronary artery disease (CAD), or in somebody with CAD who has had a previous MI.

 - Specificity of 80%